ShankulShukla/Kick-start-machine-learning/README.md

 ## Naive Bayes

-Naive Bayes algorithm is a classification technique based on Bayes’ Theorem with an assumption of independence among predictors.
-The name *naive* is used because it assumes the features that go into the model is independent of each other.
+The Naive Bayes algorithm is a classification technique based on Bayes’ Theorem with an assumption of independence among predictors.
+The name *naive* is used because it assumes the features that go into the model are independent of each other.

 ## Linear Discriminant Analysis

 Linear Discriminant Analysis (LDA) is the commonly used dimensionality reduction technique in supervised learning.
-LDA, does the separation by computing the directions (“linear discriminants”) that represent the axis that enhances the separation between multiple classes.
+LDA does the separation by computing the directions (“linear discriminants”) that represent the axis that enhances the separation between multiple classes.

 ## K-nearest neighbors

-K-nearest neighbors (KNN) algorithm is a type of supervised ML algorithm which can be used for both classification as well as regression predictive problems.
+K-nearest neighbors (KNN) algorithm is a type of supervised ML algorithm that can be used for both classifications as well as regression predictive problems.
 K-nearest neighbors (KNN) algorithm uses ‘feature similarity’ to predict the values of new datapoints which further means that the new data point will be assigned a value based on how closely it matches the points in the training set.

 ## Logistic Regression

 Logistic regression predicts the output of a categorical dependent variable.
 Therefore the outcome must be a categorical or discrete value.
 It can be either Yes or No, 0 or 1, true or False, etc. but instead of giving the exact value as 0 and 1, it gives the probabilistic values which lie between 0 and 1.
-In this fit an "S" shaped logistic function, which predicts two maximum values (0 or 1).
+This fits an "S" shaped logistic function, which predicts two maximum values (0 or 1).